bytesun/tourop/README.md

 				* auto fill partner list when type partner code
 				* report
 				* calendar
+				* keep the original invoice NO+sub after revising.
+				* search by invoice no

 			----------------------------------------------------------------------
 			Development Trace
+			[2015-7-17] keep original id when revise invoice.

 			[2015-6-24] 1.add status of invoice.
 						  2.search by route in tour list